About the Taft Award

 The prize committee defines "labor history" in a broad sense to include the history of workers (free and unfree, organized and unorganized), their institutions, and their workplaces, as well as the broader historical trends that have shaped working-class life, including but not limited to: immigration, slavery, community, the state, race, gender, and ethnicity.

-Please nominate books no later than DECEMBER 15, 2012.
+Please nominate books no later than DECEMBER 15, 2013.
 (We will accept page proofs for books published during the last two weeks of December.)
-The winner of this year's prize will be announced at the Spring LAWCHA meeting.

 Ileen A. DeVault